izihawa/summa/docs/articles/mitigating-internet-censorship.md

 ---
-title: Replicable and Self-Accessible Datasets for Mitigating Internet Censorship and Privacy Issues in Practice
+title: Mitigating Internet Censorship and Privacy Issues with IPFS in Practice
 parent: Articles
 nav_order: 1
 ---